 The short answer?
 Quality.
-We have taken the time to research the materials used by our competition and have chosen to use a far superior fabric that is made specifically for us in the state of Georgia.
-Then we sew our pots 100% in the USA for lasting quality.
+We have taken the time to research the materials used by our competition and have chosen to use a far superior fabric that is made specifically for us in the USA.
+Then we sew our pots in Sacramento, CA for lasting quality.
 The majority of the fabric pots on the market are made cheaply in China and do not last.
 We sew our bottom seams on the outside to help them last longer, and most of our pots and beds have a triple hem along the top for extra strength.
 (Classic and Shorty pots 30gal and up are triple-hemmed, raised beds are all triple-hemmed)

 Do fabric pots prevent root binding?